 As discussed above, under many property policies, in order for coverage — including any business interruption or other time element coverage —to be triggered, there must be insured physical loss or damage to property of the type insured under the policy due to a covered cause of loss such as fire, explosion, windstorm, or other specified events.
 This condition also commonly applies to the interruption by civil authority extension.

 According to insurers, a pronouncement by a civil authority, as the policy defines it, is often insufficient to qualify as a covered cause of loss and insurers will likely not respond to a business interruption or time element loss as a result.
-Insurers’ positions are likely to be the same in relation to recent actions by the Federal Aviation Administration (FAA) restricting certain flights, which may lead to financial loss tied to the delayed or absent supply of critical business goods.
+Insurers' positions are likely to be the same in relation to recent actions by several Aviation Authorities restricting certain flights, which may lead to financial loss tied to the delayed or absent supply of critical business goods.